tstack/lnav/docs/source/formats.rst

     The `PCRE2 <http://www.pcre.org>`_ library is used by **lnav** to do all regular expression matching.

+:file-type: The shape of the file.
+One of:

+  :text: Plain-text log files matched by one or more
+    :code:`regex` patterns.
+This is the default.
+  :json: Each line is a JSON object (JSON-lines).
+The
+    :code:`value` definitions name the JSON properties to extract and :code:`line-format` controls how messages
+    are rendered.
+  :tabular: A delimited file whose first row is a header
+    naming each column.
+See :ref:`tabular_format`.

-:json: True if each log line is JSON-encoded.
+:json: (Deprecated, use :code:`"file-type": "json"` instead.)
+True if each log line is JSON-encoded.

 :converter: An object that describes how an input file can be detected and then converted to a form that can be interpreted by **lnav**.
 For